 When personal data is stored on The Royal Parks’ systems we take every care to ensure the security of your personal data.
 Its information systems are adequately and appropriately protected, by the implementation and maintenance of security controls, against threats to the systems.
 The implemented security controls are appropriate to the measures of risks and the value of assets, and implemented, used and where relevant tested, correctly, through information security compliance (audit) reviews, to ensure that the required level of security is maintained.

-One of our current service providers, Marathon Photos, has offices located outside the EEA.
+One of our current service providers, Marathon Photos, has offices located outside the UK.
 The personal data that they process on our behalf may be transferred to New Zealand.
-New Zealand has an adequacy finding, and as such is considered to offer an equivalent standard of protection for personal data as information in the EU.
+New Zealand has an adequacy finding, and as such is considered to offer an equivalent standard of protection for personal data as information in the UK.

-Unless we specifically inform you otherwise, your personal data will only be processed within the EEA.
+Unless we specifically inform you otherwise, your personal data will only be processed within the UK.

 We may update this policy at any time without notice.
 Any changes to this policy will be notified by an announcement on this website.
 Your continued use of this website, following the posting of changes to this policy, will mean you accept these changes.